-Now, Cash Wheeler, Daniel was born on May 17th, 1986 in North Carolina.
+Now, Cash Wheeler, Daniel was born on May 17th, 1986, in North Carolina.
 He competed in amateur wrestling during his years at Junior High School and High School.
-Wheeler attributes his passion to be in the professional wrestling business from watching at a young age.
-In an interview for his hometown paper Wheeler stated:
+Wheeler attributes his passion for being in the professional wrestling business from watching at a young age.
+In an interview for his hometown paper, Wheeler stated:

 “It was very popular on my dad’s side of the family, and we’d go to my grandma’s house and just watch, and I got hooked from there,” said Wilder.
 “My first wrestling memory was watching Hulk Hogan; I was probably 4-years-old, with my dad sitting in his chair, and I can’t remember what match it was, but I was instantly captivated.”

 Cash was enthralled by the world of professional wrestling.
 After high school, he and his friends built a backyard ring.
 With just the knowledge of watching tapes and reading autobiographies of wrestlers, they started making their dreams come true.
 In 2005, Wheeler would work as a ring crew setting up chairs and breaking down the rings.
 After paying his dues, he would finally get the opportunity to get trained professionally.
 Wheeler would train and work at NWA for 9 years.
 Cash credits his time at NWA Anarchy for being the most influential on his career.
 He would get the opportunity to work outside of the country.
 Traveling to places like Europe, Japan and Mexico allowed Wheeler to develop a more well-rounded style.

 Taste of Gold | Prior To Becoming FTR